Common Arguments

 Custom arguments are available only inside your Custom Data snippet.
 They're not available directly in View or Card template.
 If you need to pass to use them inside the template, you can transit them in the snippet.

-Pro tip: In Card, you can also access these arguments in the Meta
+Pro tip: In Card, you can also access these arguments in the and using the magic prefix: $custom-arguments$.my-field

 .